ADVANTURE: New South Wales

 This bloody state we live in, boy have I gained some new appreciation for the adventures it facilitates.
 NSW is just spectacular.

 I think all aussies are probably a little complacent about their homeland, but it really is The Lucky Country.
-Having explored my home state now a little better with Boz, a proud New South Welshman has definitely surfaced from within.
+Having explored my home state now a little better with Boz, a proud New South Welshman has definitely surfaced in me from within.

 I had a reality check last year when I visited Treachery on a solo exploratory mission during a gap between working days.
 There were tourists everywhere.
 I arrived on a Saturday and didn’t hear many local accents at all, despite it being near capacity owing to the warm weekend weather.
 It hit home quite how iconic the East Coast Road Trip is for travellers visiting Australia, and I enjoyed the opportunity to see how visitors experience NSW.

 The novelty of vanlife rose to a new level from that trip and that realisation.
 It persists to this day, over a year later - I often still feel like a tourist in my own home country.
 It’s bloody awesome.

 I’ve always persisted that Australia (and New Zealand) is the ultimate destination for our far-flung friends in Europe and North America.
 It’s a fair stretch for them to travel, but aside from being pretty expensive, I reckon it’s as close to a guaranteed trip of a lifetime for them as is possible.
 We've got the most interesting shit to do here, we sound funny to them, and we've got flora and fauna of such diversity they rival the world's most exotic ecosystems.
 We're roughly the same geographical size as America, but with just 25 million humans compared to 320.
 The mind boggles at such a spatial comparison.